iampasstech/authentication_server_documentation/authentication_api.rst

 Authentication API
 ==================

-The Activeconnect Authentication API is used to authenticate users.
+The IAMPASS Authentication API is used to authenticate users.

 **The client application is responsible for controlling access to protected resources**